Install Edge Orchestrator#

 ./onprem_installer.sh -s [path_to_SRE_Endpoint_TLS_CA_Cert]

-If you want to fully disable SRE functionality, refer to the Disable SRE section above.
+If you want to disable SRE functionality fully, see the Disable SRE section above.

 Disable SMTP Server Authentication (Optional)#